 When your finances aren’t quite where you’d like them to be, it can be easy to feel a bit overwhelmed.
 But it is possible to turn your money challenges around and Summit’s here to help.
 Check out our step-by-step plan, then connect with our lending experts.
 We’d love to help you get and stay on track with your money.

-Step 1: Think about what might stop a lender from giving you a loan.
+Step 1: Think about what might stop a lender from giving you a loan or credit card.

 A good lender wants you to be successful.
 If they think your finances aren’t in a good place, they won’t want to lend you more money and make it harder for you to be successful.
 Here are the three common things that can stop you from getting a loan and steps to help address each one.